kfahn22/gears/README.md

 In the first row of images, I am rendering the gear curves in 2D.
 In the first version, I am rendering 120 curves with 10 spokes and a = 1, b = 10 (which were the parameters suggested by Mathword).
 In the second version, I am rendering 30 curves with 6 spokes with a and b the same.
 In the third version, I am rendering 10 curves with 8 spokes with random a and b.
 In all versions, I vary the scale of the curves.

-In the second row, I have also created some random tilings by creating a grid of gears and varying the parameters.
+In the second row, I have created some random tilings by creating a grid of gears and varying the parameters.
 I am using Daniel Shiffman's code from the [Lissajous Challenge](https://thecodingtrain.com/challenges/116-lissajous-curve-table) to create the grid.

 In the third row, I am experimenting with 3D.
-In the first two images, I have adapted Daniel Shiffman's code from the [3d Supershape callenge](https://thecodingtrain.com/challenges/26-3d-supershapes) to create a 3d shape.
+In the first two images, I have adapted Daniel Shiffman's code from the [3d Supershape challenge](https://thecodingtrain.com/challenges/26-3d-supershapes) to create a 3d shape.
 The last image draws the gear in 3d by varying z when the curves are created.

 In the last row, I am starting to work on shaders.

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->